wso2/docs-is/en/docs/fragments/set-mandatory-attributes.md

-To make the attributes configured above appear for the user to fill in or consent to during login, enable **Requested** and **Mandatory** for these attributes.
+To prompt users to fill in or consent to the attributes configured above, enable **Requested** and **Mandatory** for these attributes.

 ![enable-mandate](../../assets/img/samples/enable-mandate.png)